Cockatiel Breeding Guide

 Clutch completion

 Average clutch is 4-7 eggs.
-Both parents begin consistent sitting.
+Both parents begin consistent incubation once 2-3 eggs are laid.
+The hen may temporarily leave the nest to eat and drink.

 Day 7-10